-- Participation in the following specified performance organizations offered under MUSC 160 or 165 each semester in an Option (NOTE: maximum of eight semester hours may be applied to the degree).
-Composition, Conducting, History and Literature, MUSC Music Theory Options: 160 or 165 organization Ethnomusicology Option: MUSC 165 String Band.
-Performance Option-Piano: a MUSC 160 or 165 organization, or an equivalent activity approved by the Piano Coordinator; also, participation in the weekly Piano Seminar Option-Voice: MUSC 160 organization Performance a ment by audition); also, participation in the weekly Voice Seminar Performance Option-Woodwind, Brass, or Percussion: MUSC 165 Chamber Symphony, Wind Ensemble, or Jazz Ensemble (placement by audition); also, participation in the weekly Instrumental Seminar.
-Performance Option-String: MUSC 165 Symphony Orchestra; also, participation in the weekly Instrumental Seminar - 2.
-Attendance at five, non-participatory, on-campus concerts each semester; concerts to be selected from a list approved by the Music Faculty - 3.
-Performance Option only: jury examination each semester in the Option, performance each semester in the Option in a Friday afternoon recital or in some other public, faculty-sponsored event approved by the principal instructor; solo performance of approximately one-half hour in a shared Junior Recital
+Participation in the following specified performance organizations offered under MUSC 160 or 165 each semester in an Option (NOTE: a maximum of eight semester hours may be applied to the degree).
+Literature, Composition, Conducting, History and Music Theory Options: MUSC 160 or 165 organization Ethnomusicology Option: MUSC 165 String Band.
+Performance Option-Piano: a MUSC 160 or 165 organization, or an equivalent activity approved by the Piano Coordinator; also, participation in the weekly Piano Seminar Option-Voice: MUSC a 160 organization ment by audition); also, participation in the weekly Voice Seminar Performance Option-Woodwind, Brass, or Percussion: MUSC 165 Chamber Symphony, Wind Ensemble, or Jazz Ensemble (placement by audition); also, participation in the weekly Instrumental Seminar.
+Performance Option-String: MUSC 165 Symphony Orchestra; also, participation in